popoto.fields.datetime_field¶

 Implementation note

-auto_now takes precedence if both flags are set, as it unconditionally returns datetime.now() regardless of existing value (unless skipped).
+auto_now takes precedence if both flags are set, as it unconditionally returns the current UTC time regardless of existing value (unless skipped).